+I wonder about the future of touch.
 I suffer with herniated lumbar disks.
 L4-L5 bulges and ruptures on occasion.
 If you catch me on the wrong day I have a little curvature to my back representing the spasm that makes me miserable.

 I saw an extremely well-referenced orthopedic surgeon in consultation recently.
 But through the course of my visit he never touched me.
 We spent an extraordinary amount of time examining my MRI.
 Together in front of a large monitor we looked at every angle of my spine with me asking questions.
 I could see first hand what had been keeping me up at night.
 I could understand why certain positions make me comfortable.
 What we drew from those images could never be determined with human hands.
 In my experience as a patient, I consider it one of my most thorough exams.